rero/rero-ils/doc/circulation/scenarios.md

 ## scenario_E

-*WORK IN PROGRESS*
+:heavy_check_mark:
+:warning: Complete file action.md with the checkmark for each action

-A request is made by user B on item of library A, on-shelf without previous requests, to be picked up at library B. Librarian A finds this item on the floor and does a checkin, by security.
+A request is made by user B on item of library A, on-shelf without previous requests, to be picked up at library B.
+Librarian A finds this item on the floor and does a checkin, by security.
 The item is validated and goes in transit.

-A librarian C checks the item in, but it stays in transit, because it goes to library B. Impatient, user B tries to request again the item (impossible).
+A librarian C checks the item in, but it stays in transit, because it goes to library B.
+Impatient, user B tries to request again the item (impossible).
 Another person, user A, requests it with pickup at library A.

 A librarian B sees this document and wants to borrow it for himself.
-Before doing a *receive*, he tries to do a checkout (-> denied).
+Before doing a receive, he tries to do a checkout (-> denied).
 He definitely forgots to do the receive, but by chance the requesting person, user B, come and ask for it.
 Checkout is done.

 User A is impatient as well and tries to request the item again (impossible).
 User C requests it with pickup library C. Librarian A tries to check it out for user C (-> denied).
-User B returns the item at library A; a checkin is done from the checkout interface.
-Item is directly at desk for user A.
+User B returns the item at library B, the item goes in transit to library A for user A. User A changes the pickup location to library B.
+User A waited to long and cancels his request, the item goes in transit to library C for user C.
+User C cancels his request as well, the item is in transit to its owning library.
+User C adds a request again, with pickup library A, and removes it just after.

+By chance, user B find the item at library B and borrows it.
+He brings it back at library A, the item is on shelf.

 ```
 ADD_REQUEST_1.1